corentin-junod/DSM-Occlusion/README.md

 3. Navigate to the repository root and build the project using the command `cmake -B ./build`

-### MacOS
+### macOS

-- MacOS is currently not supported.
+- macOS is currently not supported.
 Contributions are welcome !